niravpansuriya/present-me/README.md

 ### Advantages

-- Chirp generates a very high pitch sound.
+- Chirp generates a very high pitch sound, which is enough to be received from any corner of the normal classroom.
 So, in just 8-10 seconds, the whole classroom's attendance (around 90-100 students') can be done by this system.
 - This attendance can be managed very easily by the professor in the web portal.
 - This is system is highly scalable and very secure.
 - Professor can also mark attendance manually in the web portal, in case any student forgot the cell phone at home.